drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 GROUP BY o.OwnerID, o.Name
 ```

 7. You can use the WITH statement to query the results of another query.
 This avoids using nested SQL statements and makes the code easier to read.
-In the example below, we wrap the previous query with the WITH statement and then run a query just to get the pets array.
+In the example below, we wrap the previous query with the WITH statement and then run a query to get the pets array.

 ```
 WITH owners_pets as (SELECT